North West Game and Nature ReservesThe Pilanesberg National Park

 A 110 kilometre peripheral Big Game fence was erected over some very rugged terrain, 188 kilometre of visitor roads have been developed and more than 6 000 head of game were introduced during the Operation Genesis game translocation programme.
 Thus, while wildlife resources are rapidly declining in most developing countries in Africa, Pilanesberg National Park is one of the few areas where this trend has been dramatically reversed.
 For this far-sighted action the North West Province (Previously Bop Parks) and its people have received worldwide acclaim and recognition.
 The challenge that lies ahead is to further develop and manage Pilanesberg National Park in such a way that the conservation, cultural, recreational and economic benefits of this far-sighted action can be optimally utilised to the benefit of current and future generations.

 Pilanesberg exists within the transition zone between the dry Kalahari and wetter Lowveld vegetation, commonly referred to as "Bushveld".
 Unlike any other large park, unique overlaps of mammals, birdlife and vegetation occur because of this transition zone.
 Springbok, brown hyaena, the redeyed bulbul, and camel thorn trees usually found in arid areas are found co-habitating with moist-area-limited impala, blackeyed bulbul and Cape chestnut trees.
-Pre-sunrise and post-sunset drives are possible owing to gate opening and closure times.
+Pre-sunrise and post-sunset drives and visits to the Mankwe Dam are possible owing to gate opening and closure times.

 Since late 1979, thanks to Operation Genesis - the largest game translocation ever undertaken at the time, tourists have been able to take note of nature's alphabet - from aardvark to zebra.
 The park boasts healthy populations of lion, leopard, black and white rhino, elephant and buffalo - Africa's "Big Five".
 A wide variety of rare and common species exist with endemic species like the nocturnal brown hyaena, the fleet-footed cheetah, the majestic sable, as well as giraffe, zebra, hippo and crocodile, to mention but a few.